 The Octant is a Yale-NUS student-run publication that is released every Friday of the academic year.
 We believe in transparency and accountability, and we champion these through honest and insightful reporting.

-Our mission: An autonomous student-run publication at Yale-NUS College dedicated to free speech and critical discourse.
+Our mission: The Octant strives to be an autonomous student-run publication at Yale-NUS College dedicated to free speech and critical discourse.

 Why ‘The Octant’?